-The emphasis since the enactment of Sarbanes-Oxley on governance practices of all nonprofits organizations, and the specific questions on the revised Form 990 about conflict of interest, whistle blower, document retention and compensation setting policies and procedures of 501(c)(3) public charities have spurred renewed interest in written policies.
+The emphasis since the enactment of Sarbanes-Oxley on governance practices of all nonprofit organizations, and the specific questions on the revised Form 990 about conflict of interest, whistle-blower, document retention and compensation setting policies and procedures of 501(c)(3) public charities have spurred renewed interest in written policies.
 The following are policies and practices that 501(c)(3)s and other nonprofits may want to consider.

-Conflict of interest policy.
+ONE: Conflict of interest policy

 Most nonprofits have a conflict of interest policy that helps to enforce nonprofit directors' duty of loyalty under state law.
-The revised Form 990 asks (a) whether the organization has a written policy, (b) whether officers, directors and key employees are required to disclose annually interests that could give rise to conflicts, and (c) for a description of how the organization regularly and consistently monitors and enforces the policy.
+The revised Form 990 asks (a) whether the organization has a written policy, (b) whether officers, directors and key employees are required to disclose annually interests that could give rise to conflicts, and (c) asks the organization to describe how it regularly and consistently monitors and enforces the policy.
 Most organizations have adopted policies that enable them to give "good" answers to the Form 990 questions.
 The essence of most conflict policies is a disclosure procedure, where the director, officer or employee of the organization reports as to whether he or she, or any related individual or entity, has a financial interest in any vendor of goods or services to, or recipient of goods or services from, the organization.
 If such an interest exists, the interested party does not participate in the decision to purchase or provide the goods or services, and might be asked to leave the room during the discussion and decision.
-(See Ready Reference Page: "Conflict of Interest Policies Help Avoid Problems")

-The revised Form 990, in addition to asking about the organization's conflicts policy, asks direct questions about financial transactions between the organization and directors, officers or key employees or related individuals and entities, but it is much more detailed in its inquiries than are most conflict of interest policies.
+The revised Form 990, in addition to asking about the organization's conflicts policy, asks direct questions about financial transactions between the organization and directors, officers or key employees or related individuals and entities, but it is much more detailed in its inquiries than are most conflicts of interest policies.
 The form also asks about personal and financial relationships between directors, officer and key employees of the organization.
 Most organizations distribute a separate questionnaire in order to answer the direct Form 990 questions.